-The Masonry Society (TMS), with support of the NCMA Foundation, is preparing for a Masonry Education Summit to be held this Spring.
+The Masonry Society (TMS), with support of the NCMA Foundation, is preparing for a Masonry Education Summit to be held this Spring (tentatively on April 28-29 in Atlanta, Georgia).
 The Summit will help determine needs for University/College education and for education of young architects, engineers-in-training, construction managers and other practitioners on masonry.

 Patrick Rand, FAIA, Distinguished Professor Emeritus, School of Architecture at North Carolina State University and Matthew Reiter, P.E., S.E., Professor of Practice and Faculty Director of the Structural Engineering MEng program in the School of Civil and Environmental Engineering at Cornell University are leading this effort, with support from Phillip J. Samblanet, Executive Director of The Masonry Society and Nick Lang, VP Engineering & Advocacy, Masonry at ICPI-NCMA.